For details for the executive summary assignment, see the summary guide.

 As we’ve seen throughout the course, advertisers frequently overstated the nutritional value of their foods.

-As canning industry grew and canned good were increasingly accepted by consumers throughout the early 1900s, there emerged a market opportunity to mash up vegetables already being canned and market them as baby food.
+As canning industry grew and canned goods were increasingly accepted by consumers throughout the early 1900s, there emerged a market opportunity to mash up vegetables already being canned and market them as baby food.

 The rapid rise of baby food sales encouraged the Fremont Canning Co. to focus solely on baby food to change its name to Gerber Products Company (103).